-- In the Name field, provide a name for the master VM and an optional description.
+- In the Name field, provide a name for the VM and an optional description.

-Important: Do not enter a name that was previously used for a master VM that has been converted into an assignable image in your Horizon Cloud environment.
-For example, if a master image was converted into an assignable image so that it is listed on the Images page, do not enter the same name here.
+Important: Do not enter a name that was previously used for an imported VM that has been converted into an assignable image in your Horizon Cloud environment.
+For example, if an imported VM was converted into an assignable image so that it is listed on the Images page, do not enter the same name here.
 Due to a known issue, the VM creation process fails silently if you reuse a name that is already listed on the Images page.
-The system will not create the VM in Microsoft Azure, however, an error message does not appear in the Administration Console.
+The system will not create the VM in Microsoft Azure, however, an error message does not appear in the administrative console.